aashay246/Quality-of-Bread-Classification/README.md

 2. Sulphates Content
 3. Volatile Acidity

+For better visualization of the relation between the three predictors and the quality of bread, we used box plot approach as all variables are continuous variables.

-Increase in the alcohol content of the mixture increase the quality of bread as seen in the figure below:
+1. Increase in the alcohol content of the mixture increase the quality of bread as seen in the figure below:

 <img src="https://github.com/aashay246/Quality-of-Bread-Classification/blob/main/AvQ.PNG" width="400"/>

-Similarily, an increase in the sulphates content of the mixture increase the quality of bread as seen in the figure below:
+2. Similarily, an increase in the sulphates content of the mixture increase the quality of bread as seen in the figure below:

 <img src="https://github.com/aashay246/Quality-of-Bread-Classification/blob/main/SvQ.PNG" width="400"/>

-However, an increase in the volatile acidity of the mixture decreased the quality of bread as seen in the figure below:
+3. However, an increase in the volatile acidity of the mixture decreased the quality of bread as seen in the figure below:

 <img src="https://github.com/aashay246/Quality-of-Bread-Classification/blob/main/VvQ.PNG" width="400"/>)